field-guides/machine-structures/machine-structures+markdown_mmd.md

 	* DDR SDRAM (Double Data Rate):
 		* Data transfers on both the rising and falling edge of the clock (twice bandwidth)
 		* Latest version: DDR4 can do 3200 million transfers per second (1600 MHz clock)
+* Address Interleaving
+	* Instead of just a faster row buffer, DRAM can read from or write to multiple banks, each having its own row buffer
+	* Accesses rotation: Enables sending addresses to several banks to read/write simultaneously
+	* Bandwidth = Bandwidth x (# of banks)

 #### Flash Memory

+* A type of EEPROM (Electrically Erasable Programmable Read-Only Memory

 #### Disk Memory